The Best 7-Day Scotland Itinerary

 • This Scotland travel itinerary assumes you’re flying in and out of Glasgow.
 If you found a better flight deal into Edinburgh, this itinerary works just as easily, you’ll just spend Day 2 in Glasgow and Days 1 and 7 exploring Edinburgh.

-• You will find a lot of debate between Glasgow and Edinburgh and whether Glasgow is even worth visiting.
+• You will find a lot of debate between Glasgow or Edinburgh and whether Glasgow is even worth visiting.
 Here’s my take: Edinburgh is stunning and you’ll see quintessential Scotland tourist attractions.
 Glasgow is less polished and more authentically Scottish.
 Also it’s a bit cheaper to stay in and can be better located for access to the Highlands than Edinburgh is.

-• This Scotland trip itinerary gives you the best of both worlds by allowing you to spend a full day in Edinburgh and homebase in Glasgow, where you will likely have a more authentically Scottish experience.
+• This itinerary gives you the best of both worlds by allowing you to spend a full day in Edinburgh and homebase in Glasgow, where you will likely have a more authentically Scottish experience.

-• For more trip Scotland itinerary planning, check out my Best Month to Visit Scotland post to tell you maximize your dollars and time.
+• For more trip Scotland planning, check out my Best Month to Visit Scotland post to tell you maximize your dollars and time.

 Disclosure: This post may contain affiliate links.
 If you make a purchase through these links, we may earn a commission at no extra cost to you.

-Day 1 of Your 7-Day Scotland Itinerary – Arrive in Glasgow
+Day 1 – Arrive in Glasgow

-• Right away you have three options when landing, as this Scotland itinerary relies heavily on having rented a car.
+• Right away you have three options when landing, as this Scotland trip itinerary relies heavily on having rented a car.
 You can either pick up your rental (I prefer to book through Hertz) from Glasgow International, take the bus into Glasgow City Centre, or call a ride share.

 • You won’t need the rental car until Day 3, so my recommendation is to get a ride share or take the shuttle into Glasgow.